Theta cycles and the Beilinson--Bloch--Kato conjectures: Relation to -functions and Selmer groups

-(Note that our definitions of the arithmetic theta lifts $\Theta(-, -)$ differ from those of \cite{DL} by a factor $\vol(K)$; in the height formula, one factor is accounted for by \eqref{vol here}, and another by the normalisation of height pairings in \emph{loc. cit.}.)
+(Note that our definitions of the arithmetic theta lifts $\Theta(-, -)$ differ from those of \cite{DL} by a factor $\vol(K)$; in the height formula, one factor is accounted for by \eqref{vol here}, and another one by the normalisation of height pairings in \emph{loc. cit.}.
+The term $\vol^{\natural}(K)$ in \cite{DL} equals our $\vol(H_{\infty})\vol(K)$: this difference is accounted for by the factor $\vol(H_{\infty})$ in the pairing $\zeta_{\al}$.)